 Walterry Insurance Brokers

 A fiscal sponsor is not mandatory.
-It is up to the producer whether or not they feel a fiscal sponsor is necessary.
+It is up to the filmmaker whether or not they feel a fiscal sponsor is necessary.

 LPB makes every effort to get its projects on PBS, secondary public media distributors and/or public television platforms.
 LPB offers the project to these entities and works with PBS programmers in securing a broadcast.

 Yes, there are standards and requirements that are set by PBS.
-For the latest information, please review the PBS Redbook.
+For the latest information, please review the PBS Producer’s Handbook.
 A version of the book is available online at www.pbs.org/producers/redbook/.

-“Amount to Raise” is the total amount of funding that still needs to be raised.
+The Budget should contain a funding summary and must clearly indicate whether each source of funding is confirmed/committed or “pending/projected.”
+The Budget should contain a funding summary and must clearly indicate whether each source of funding is confirmed/committed or “pending/projected.”
+“Amount to Raise” is the total amount of funding that still needs to be raised to complete the overall project.
 The “Amount to Raise” can be calculated by subtracting the “Income to Date” from the “Total Project Cost.”
-“Expected Income” is the total amount of funding that is anticipated from other grants, but has not been awarded.
+“Expected Income” is the total amount of funding that is anticipated from other grants, but has not been awarded yet.